rotblauer/openbound/README.md

 ### The big idea
 If Khan Academy, Open MIT, and Blackboard (etc!) are turning the classroom inside out, we want to turn it upside down.
+We think the work of the classroom should be free.

 ### The stack